flowers

 Crisphead8 kcal96%8% DV20% DV3% DV5% DV2% DV

-Darker lettuces, like romaine, pack significantly more vitamins than iceberg lettuce.
-Vitamin K is especially high in leafy greens, and just one cup can help you reach your daily target.
+Darker lettuces like romaine and red leaf pack significantly more vitamins than iceberg.
+Vitamin K is especially high in leafy greens; just one cup of red leaf lettuce exceeds your daily target.

 Other Varieties of Lettuce to Know